Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 TEL AVIV, Israel (AP) — Israel attacked military targets in Iran with pre-dawn airstrikes Saturday in retaliation for the barrage of ballistic missiles the Islamic Republic fired on Israel earlier this month.
 The strikes marked the first time Israel's military has openly attacked Iran.

 Israel's military said it targeted facilities that Iran used to make the missiles fired at Israel as well as surface-to-air missile sites.
-There was no immediate indication that oil or nuclear sites were hit — which would have marked a much more serious escalation — and Israel offered no immediate damage assessment.
+There was no immediate indication that oil or nuclear sites were hit, which would have marked a much more serious escalation.

-Explosions could be heard in Iran's capital, Tehran, until sunrise.
+Explosions could be heard in Tehran until sunrise.
 The Islamic Republic said the attacks caused “limited damage."
 Iran’s military said the strikes targeted military bases in Ilam, Khuzestan and Tehran provinces, without elaborating.
 Iran’s army said two soldiers were killed, Iran’s Al-Alam television reported.

 The strikes risk pushing the archenemies closer to all-out war at a time of spiraling violence across the Middle East, where militant groups backed by Iran — including Hamas in Gaza and Hezbollah in Lebanon — are already at war with Israel.